-Folic acid is one of those vitamins that you hear about when you are pregnant, or thinking of trying - how it is needed to prevent neural tube defects.
+Folic acid is one of those vitamins that you hear about when you are pregnant, or thinking of trying - how it is needed to prevent neural tube defects (and choline too!)
 But what about the rest of us who aren't having children?
 Is it important, too?

 First of all, know that when we're talking about Folic Acid (vitamin B9), we're talking about the more stable form of the vitamin, used in vitamin supplements and fortified foods.
 Folate is the form of the vitamin that forms naturally in foods.
 When you take folic acid, your body converts it back to folate to use it!
 There are other active forms like 5-methyltetrahydrofolate (5-MTHF) (also the most biologically active form of the vitamin), calcium foliate or folonic acid (but they are not interchangeable).
 Neat, eh?